wavefrontHQ/wavefront-cli/README.md

 # Wavefront CLI

 The Wavefront Command Line Interface (CLI) is a utility for automating the installation and configuration of the Wavefront proxy, Telegraf (metric collector agent), and integrations.
-Future versions will provide an interface for common API tasks such as adding source tags to a host, deploying dashboards, and sending events into Wavefront.
 The CLI uses native package managers to install packages (i.e. yum, apt-get) and therefore should be run as sudo.

 ## Installation